Here is the preliminary research for component 1.

 500 days of Summer (2009) |

-Romance Couples, roses, love letters, miscommunication, |
+Romance Couples, roses, love letters, miscommunication, close up shots of intimate moments, etc |

 It included the backstories and gave us context on the characters.
 For example, it showed us the two characters first met each other at (presumably) work, and it told us that the girl’s parents are divorced.
 It included a montage of the two characters' younger selves, with wholesome emotional music over it.
 It shows the audience a bit of the characters' lives, and shows us what they like.
 There was a narration, and it told us this story isn’t a love story, despite the themes around the movie being presumably about romance. |

-The montage of the baby videos and the emotional piano music over it was a nice touch, as it immersed me in the characters. |
+The montage of the baby videos and the emotional piano music over it was a nice touch, as it immersed me in the characters.
+It also gave us time to reflect on their relationship and the characters themselves, which is important for an emotional romance. |

 Johnny English (2003) |

-Comedy Jokes, family or close group of friends, |
+Comedy Jokes, family or close group of friends, Silence when revealing a joke, funny dialogue, etc |

 This opening scene included the main character constantly getting humbled again and again, from all the agents in England dying under his protection, to him getting caught dreaming about kissing a woman (???).
 It's laughable how this man never wins.
 With all these mishaps being painted in a comedic light and happening at calculated comedic times, we can tell its a comedy film.
 It also introduced us to the setting, and the main character.
 We can tell from this opening scene that its not only a comedy movie, but also a action movie. |

-While this was a comedy and old film, I felt as if it wasn’t that funny, and that may be because of outdated humour. |
+While this was a comedy and old film, I felt as if it wasn’t that entirely funny, and that may be because of outdated humour.
+However, it used classic jokes anyone could appreciate.
+I liked the perfectly timed comedic pauses that made the impacts of the jokes greater. |

 Don’t Worry Darling (2022) |